zaferdayem/sas-cancer-landscape/README.md

 ## Output Folder Paths in Notebook

-**Figures**: Saved inplots/publication/ and subfolders.
+**Figures**: Saved in plots/publication/ and subfolders.

 **Processed Tables**: Saved in text/ for downstream interpretation.

 ## Usage

-Create directories as the directory structure provided here.
+Create input and output directories and subdirectories as the respoitory.

 Open and run the notebook SouthAsian_Cancer_Analysis.ipynb.